antil697/docker-swarm/README.md

 Why 3 manger nodes?<br/>
 In order to achieve fault taulerance, I need 3 managers.
 Most of my services distributed across the nodes do not put any strain on the system.
 While I have a lot of capacity left (for now), I achieved High Availability and Fault Tolerance.<br/>
+At this point in time I am running 3 Nodes on Raspberry Pi 4B+ 4GB.</br>
+15 Stacks defining 26 services runing on 40 containers with each node using on average 20% CPU and less then 30% memory.

 <h2>Cloudflare</h2>
 I am using Cloudflare as DNS solution.
 It allows me to protect my services, e.g. limiting access to my services only to the country I reside.
 My firewall only accepts incoming connections for my services from Cloudflare.<br/>